ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter2.md

 This is how code is structured in functional programming and Opto.
 Since let binding connects the declaration of the variable and expression following after it, it is an important building block in composing expressions.

 There are also some cases we want to execute the expression, but ignore its output.
-In such cases, we can give '_' instead of name.
+In such cases, we can use '_' instead of name.
 ```
 let _ = <init expression>
 <next expression>